-Evaluate at 3-5 LMS tools minimum before making a final decision on which one to choose.
+Evaluate at least three to five LMS tools minimum before making a final decision on which one to choose.
 Check the user set up, go create a mock-up training course, make mock-up some assignments, and extract a couple of dummy reports.
 Take into mind you need to choose an LMS that meets your specific business needs and objectives.

 To sum up, when selecting an LMS, you need to: